H4PE0N/Competitive-Programming/Library-Functions-Folder/Library-Functions-Folder-9/README.md

 <pre>
-These programs contains functions that .
+These  programs  contains  functions  that  generates   and manipulates string sentences.
+They are string arrays.

 If you want to create a new function to this  library,  you will have to make the test function before.
 After the  test